 Manser Estate Vineyard

 The Manser vineyard is a bit of an enigma.
 It stretches out over 16 acres starting at the top of the hill, rolling down into a shallow valley where the soil profile changes providing different conditions for the vines to grow.
 Add to this four different clones of shiraz planted randomly throughout the vineyard and you have a unique vineyard indeed showcasing a variety of different shiraz characteristics.
 This combination of clones, position and microclimates provides a varied pool of fruit which enables winemaker Phil Christiansen to make a complex, mouth filling wines.
-We asked Tim which clones are where, his reply, “I can’t bloody remember”.
+We asked Tim (former owner) which clones are where, his reply, “I can’t bloody remember but it went into Eileen Hardy Shiraz most years… good enough?”
 That’s fine by us; we’re excited to take this vineyard to new heights and look forward to harnessing its true potential.

 Manser One Mad Moment Vineyards